 The full-time faculty percentage at Appalachian Bible College is 56%.
 This is higher than the national average of 47%.

-The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
-At Appalachian Bible College this rate is 36%, which is about average when compared to the national rate of 33.3%.
+The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
+The rate at Appalachian Bible College is 68%, which is about average when compared to the national rate of 68%.

 During the 2017-2018 academic year, there were 221 undergraduates at Appalachian Bible College with 150 being full-time and 71 being part-time.